Misplaced modifiers in English

 Hello, learners!
-This post will help you master what misplaced modifiers in English are, different types of misplaced modifiers, and how to correct them.
+This post helps you master what misplaced modifiers in English are, the different types of misplaced modifiers, and how to correct them.
 Let’s first understand what a misplaced modifier is.

 What is a misplaced modifier in English?